Greg Kelly: Newsmax

 In January 2020, Kelly joined Newsmax TV, where he hosts Greg Kelly Reports in the 7 pm slot.
 In March 2021, Kelly joined WABC radio in New York City, to host in daytime.

 In June 2021, Kelly generated controversy by tweeting, and then deleting, a statement that "Military life had its Perks, but it was also a major pain.
 I will tell you what took 'the sting out of it'—that when I was flying around the Pacific Ocean off of ships, I knew there was a Secretary of Defense who was white, just like me!
 Made a big difference with 'morale'".
 Kelly said that these tweets were sarcastic and meant to indicate his opposition to racism.
 Kelly's followed up with the following tweet, "Now the TRUTH: being a MARINE had nothing to do with RACE.
 It didn’t matter.
 It wasn’t ’a thing’—the EXPERIENCE brought us together, no matter what we were.
 In September of the next year, he said on Greg Kelly Reports that the Smithsonian's National Museum of African American History and Culture was "creating more division" and asked "how much can we learn about Harriet Tubman?".

 Personal life

 Kelly is married to Judith Grey, a creative director in advertising, and were wed on November 12, 2017.
-They have 2 children.

-In January–February 2012 Kelly was investigated by the Manhattan District Attorney's office upon an accusation of rape.
-After an investigation, the District Attorney issued a letter stating that under New York state criminal law, the incident did not constitute a crime.
-Kelly returned to work February 13, 2012.
+They have two children.
+In January 2012, Kelly was investigated by the Manhattan District Attorney's office upon an accusation of rape.
+After the investigation, the District Attorney issued a letter stating that under New York state criminal law, the incident did not constitute a crime.
+Kelly returned to work in February 2012.